mantvmass/promptpay-rs/README.md

 ## Contributing

 Contributions are welcome!
-Please submit a pull request or open an issue on the [GitHub repository](https://github.com/mantvmass/promptpay-rs) for bug reports, feature requests, or suggestions.
+Please submit a pull request to branch `develop` or open an issue on the [GitHub repository](https://github.com/mantvmass/promptpay-rs) for bug reports, feature requests, or suggestions.

 ## Disclaimer